Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 sepal width.

 The popularity of the data set can be easily seen with a quick Google search.
-As of writing there are current 42,600 entries on GitHub concerning the Iris data set and a further 3836 entries on Kaggle.
+As of the time of writing there are currently 42,600 entries on GitHub concerning the Iris data set and a further 3836 entries on Kaggle.

 Interestingly on both the UCI website where the data set is free to download and on the Iris Data set Wikipedia page there is a reference to two mistakes that